Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

   Seaport will then instruct that conduit to transfer the respective tokens.

+### SignedOrder

-`SignedOrder`: A signed order ready for execution via Seaport.
+A signed order ready for execution via Seaport.

 ```protobuf
 message SignedOrder {